uiuc-ae270/uiuc-ae270.github.io/docs/syllabus.md

 All coding assignments will be done with [Python](https://www.python.org/) using [IPython](https://ipython.org/) ([Jupyter](https://jupyter.org/)) notebooks.
 Python is open-source, widely used, and has a very active support community (e.g., [stack overflow](https://stackoverflow.com/)).

-Homework 0 will help you install necessary software and includes a quick tutorial to help you get up-to-speed on Python for this course.
+Homework 1 is meant to be a quick refresher that gets you up-to-speed on Python for this course.

 ### GitHub